Belisarius: Voyage to Africa

 In June 533, the army embarked from Constantinople.
 On the expedition alcohol was forbidden.
 When on the way two drunken Huns killed another soldier, Belisarius had them executed to reinforce discipline.
 Such a cruel measure might have undermined his authority and given him the reputation of a cruel leader, but he prevented negative repercussions with a speech.
 Belisarius had the staff-ships marked and lanterns put up so that they would always be visible.
-The use of signals kept the fleet organized and sailing close together, even at night, and was praised heavily by Procopius.
+The use of signals kept the fleet organised and sailing close together, even at night, and was praised heavily by Procopius.

 By the time they arrived at Sicily, 500 men had died after eating improperly prepared bread.
 Belisarius quickly acquired fresh bread from the locals.
 He would make several extra stops during his journey to acquire extra bread during the voyage.
-In Methone he also organized his forces.
+In Methone he also organised his forces.
 Before the Byzantines could cross over to Gothic Sicily, where they were allowed to stop on their way to Africa by the pro-Byzantine, anti-Vandal queen Amalasuntha, they had to cross the Adriatic Sea.
 Despite acquiring fresh water, the weather caused the water supply to spoil before arrival, and only Belisarius and a select few others had access to unspoiled water.
 In Sicily Procopius was sent to acquire supplies from Syracuse and gather intelligence about the Vandals' recent activities.
 There he found out that the Vandals had taken no measures to defend against a Byzantine invasion, and in fact were unaware one was coming.
 Procopius also found out that most of the Vandal fleet was occupied around Sardinia.

-At this point Dorotheus died and Belisarius and his troops were demoralized, but when they heard Procopius' discovery they quickly left for Africa.
+At this point Dorotheus died and Belisarius and his troops were demoralised, but when they heard Procopius' discovery they quickly left for Africa.
 In total, unfavorable winds had protracted their journey to 80 days.
 Despite the long duration, the journey went better than that of any other Roman invasion of Vandal Africa; all three others ended before reaching the coast.
 During and before the journey to Africa, Belisarius had no chance to personally train his units, which would make his campaign in Africa more difficult.
 This was in contrast to his campaign in the east; unit cohesion was especially lacking during this invasion.